sanctuuary/APE/SECURITY.md

 ## Supported Versions

-Use this section to inform users about which versions of APE are currently supported with security updates.
+The following versions of APE are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |